Diocese of Tempio-Ampurias: Administrative unification

-Later the see was transferred to Terranuova.
-Pope Gregory XVI suppressed the cathedral there by the Bull Quamvis aqua, 26 August 1839, and raised the Collegiate Church of St. Peter, in Tempio, to a cathedral, uniting Tempio and Ampurias, so that one bishop should govern both.
+Later the see was transferred to the church of Saint Simplicius in Terranuova.
+Pope Gregory XVI suppressed the cathedral of Cività ed Ampurias in Terranova by the Bull "Quamvis aqua," signed on 26 August 1839, and raised the Collegiate Church of St. Peter, in Tempio, to cathedral status.
+Tempio and Ampurias were united, so that one bishop should govern both, aeque personaliter.
+The official title became "the bishop of Ampurias and of Tempio."